Convex and Non-convex Optimization Under Generalized Smoothness: Analysis of NAG for convex functions

 \section{Analysis of NAG for convex functions}

 In this section, we provide the detailed analysis of Nesterov's accelerated gradient method in the convex setting.
-As we discussed in Section~\ref{subsec:nag}, the stepsize size choice in Theorem~\ref{thm:nesterov-main} is very small.
+As we discussed in Section~\ref{subsec:nag}, the stepsize size choice in Theorem~\ref{thm:nesterov-main} is smaller than the classical one.
 Therefore, we provide a more fine-grained version of the theorem, which allows the stepsize to depend on the degree of $\ell$.

 \begin{theorem} Suppose $f$ is convex and $\ell$-smooth.
 For $\alpha \in (0,2]$, if $\ell(u) = o(u^{\alpha})$, i.e., $\lim_{u\to\infty} \ell(u)/u^\alpha=0$, then there must exist a constant $G$ such that for $\smcst := \ell(2G)$, we have